Accounting (ACCT)

 ACCT 321.
 Intermediate Accounting I. 3 Credits.

-A study of the more complex issues of corporate reporting theory and techniques such as the conceptual framework, financial statements, valuation techniques, and revenue recognition.
+A study of the more complex issues of corporate reporting theory and techniques.
+Topics include current assets, current liabilities, plant and equipment, financial statements, and statement analysis.
 The course will explore current financial reporting requirements as well as emerging issues and controversies surrounding financial reporting.

 Typically Offered: Fall.